appatalks/appatalks/README.md

 > "Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win." - [Sun Tzu](https://amzn.to/44eNely)

 Feel free to explore my repositories and projects.
+I love the Open Source Community!
 Don't hesitate to reach out if you have any questions.

 Happy coding! 🚀